skyostil/perfetto/README.md

 `git cl` is quite convenient as it supports code auto-formatting via `git cl format`.

-See https://source.android.com/source/contributing for more details.
+See https://source.android.com/source/contributing for more details about external contributions and CLA signing.

 Build instructions